Educational group representing rock, gem, and mineral enthusiasts on the west side Portland, Oregon.

 The Tulatin Valley Rock and Gem Club in Oregon covers Washington County, specifically Beaverton, Hillsboro, and Forest Grove.
 This category features our club announcements and news to keep our members informed on club activities and actions.

-Please check our event calendar for new and upcoming events and meeting topics as there will be more events to come soon.
+Click on the calendar button on our menu for new and upcoming events and meeting topics as there will be more events to come soon.

-June and July have new meeting topics and events.
+June and July have new meeting topics andmany events.
 We have more in the works, as well so please check the event calendar for any new additions.

 July 20th will be our club picnic.
 Time is from 1- 4 pm in Gaston OR at the Hunt’s house.
-Provided will be Hot dogs but please bring a side dish of salad, fruit or dessert, also utensils and paper plates, beverage and folding chair.
+Provided will be Hot dogs but please bring a side dish of salad, fruit or dessert and folding chair.

 As we are waiting for warmer weather to come, we have a few more months to go before we head into collecting weather.
 Hopefully, we can also have some more interactive time at our Fourth Thursday of the month meetings (remember to meet us in the back room of the senior center at 7pm).
 On March 28th, it would be wonderful to have our members and guests share some of their favorite subjects related to our hobby.
 Therefore, we would like to encourage all to bring a favorite book or magazine in with them, or even just a website tip that you might like to share with the group so that we can learn more about each other and help us focus on favored topics for presentational meetings.

 Our next presentation meeting for April 11th, will be a discussion on Ammonite Fossils given by Greg Carr.
 His specialties are on the subjects of fossils, fossil preparation and meteorites.
 You may remember hearing him talk to us in the past, about his discovery and work on the Oregon Thalattosaur.
 He will be bringing some of his collection and we may also learn about fossil localities for Ammonites in Oregon.